tinygo-org/drivers/dfplayermini/README.md

 Note: playback time per track is limited to 20 seconds in each test to ensure that each test completes before for the 30 second default timeout.

-You will also find a complete usage example in the */example* folder.
-The example scans the SD card for numerical folders containing any tracks to playback.
+You will also find a complete usage examples in the */examples* folder.
+The player example scans the SD card for numerical folders containing any tracks to playback.
 Each track is then played sequentially within each folder, after which the example exits.

 The example expects the same hardware setup and SD card content as the previous tests.

 Note: in the example's output, there are two error messages indicating that a track was not found.
 These messages are expected due to the tracks numbering scheme used within folder '10', which requires using a *large folder* playback function.

 ```
-$ cd ./example
+$ cd ./examples/dfplayermini/player
 $ go build
-$ ./example
+$ ./player
 SD card numerical folders: 03, containing 22 tracks
 SD card track #0008 finished playing
 SD card track #0007 finished playing